 - The Act itself

-When a company’s shareholders don’t have a shareholder agreement, their relationship:
+When a company’s shareholders don’t have a shareholder agreement, their relationship is governed by the default provisions under the law, the company’s general company governance rules (if any).

-- where disputes arise, litigation is the only available dispute resolution mechanism.
+When disputes arise, litigation is the only available dispute resolution mechanism.
+Unless the relationship isn’t so strained that the parties can agree to arbitration.

 This is rarely sufficient for real-world commercial relationships.
 Especially when speed is required, and sensitive matters require resolution privately.